-Intangible assets are recorded for the initial franchise fees for our restaurants as well as certain costs capitalized upon startup of the restaurants.
+Intangible assets are recorded for the initial franchise fees for our restaurants.
 The Company amortizes these amounts over a 20 year periods, which is the life of the franchise agreement.

 INCOME TAXES

 Deferred income taxes are provided on the liability method whereby deferred tax assets are recognized for deductible temporary differences and operating loss and tax credit carryforwards and deferred tax liabilities are recognized for taxable temporary differences.
 Temporary differences are the differences between the reported amounts of assets and liabilities and their tax basis.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 Deferred tax assets and liabilities are adjusted for the effects of changes in tax laws and rates on the date of enactment.
 The Company has provided a valuation allowance for the full amount of the deferred tax assets.